zzhou0721/MCID/README.md

 #> [1] 0.1
 ```

-Then with selected optimal value of , we can determine the point and
+Then with selected optimal value of δ, we can determine the point and
 interval estimation of MCID at the population level.
 The confidence
 interval is constructed based on the asymptotic normality.
 In our
 simulated data, the true population MCID is 0.5.